run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 * Run:ai __user interface__
 * Run:ai __API__

-At this time, Inference workloads cannot be created via the CLI.
-The CLI __can__ be used for making inference client calls.
+At this time, Inference services cannot be created via the CLI.
+The CLI __can__ be used for creating a client to query the inference service

 ## Prerequisites

-To complete this Quickstart, the [Infrastructure Administrator](../../admin/overview-administrator.md) will need to install some optional prerequisites as described [here](../../admin/runai-setup/cluster-setup/cluster-prerequisites.md#inference).
+To complete this Quickstart, the [Infrastructure Administrator](../../admin/overview-administrator.md) will need to install some optional inference prerequisites as described [here](../../admin/runai-setup/cluster-setup/cluster-prerequisites.md#inference).

 To complete this Quickstart, the [Platform Administrator](../../platform-admin/overview.md) will need to provide you with:

 * _ML Engineer_ access to _Project_ in Run:ai named "team-a"
 * The project should be assigned a quota of at least 1 GPU.
-* A URL of the Run:ai Console.
+* The URL of the Run:ai Console.
 E.g. [https://acme.run.ai](https://acme.run.ai).

-As described, the inferenceclient can be performed via CLI.
+As described, the inference client can be created via CLI.
 To perform this, you will need to have the Run:ai CLI installed on your machine.
 There are two available CLI variants:

 * The older V1 CLI.
 See installation [here](../../admin/researcher-setup/cli-install.md)
 * A newer V2 CLI, supported with clusters of version 2.18 and up.
 See installation [here](../../admin/researcher-setup/new-cli-install.md)